 Smart Ways to Reduce PCB Assembly Cost

 Bill Of Materials (BOM) of a PCB get fitted onto a board.
 PCB Assembly involves auto-populating a printed circuit board with its needed components and parts.
-PCB Assembly is usually costly when ordered for small batches as compared to large batches.
+SMT).
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly is usually costly when ordered for small batches as compared to large batches.
 Board assemblies get drastic price changes during large volume production of boards.

 A single board assembly can go as high as $300 depending on the board parts while 100s of the same order might be around $450.
-So, should you choose to go the PCB assembly way, don’t do small units like five or ten; make it range between hundreds and thousands.
+So, should you choose to go the SMT).
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB assembly way, don’t do small units like five or ten; make it range between hundreds and thousands.

 Smaller device sizes during PCB manufacturing might save the production cost

-But they add more complexity during the PCB Assembly.
+But they add more complexity during the SMT).
+This will make it easy for a pick and place machine to easily pick and place the components on the PCB (PCB Assembly.
 When a board is too small, it will make components to be all packed together making it harder to assemble the parts on the board.